carey-suehs/GCD_Course_Project/README.md

 __________FILES IN THE "TRAIN" DIRECTORY

-This section provides code for reading the "ttrain" subset tables into the R environment.
+This section provides code for reading the "train" subset tables into the R environment.
 Comments are provided for each element in the "train" directory.
 Other users will need to change directory calls to fit their needs.

 __________USE DESCRIPTIVE ACTIVITY/VARIABLE NAMES